Fabric Mart has ordered the closure of 3 Oahu stores as residents are looking for materials for face masks - Go Tech Daily

-Fabric Mart temporarily closed its Oahu retail store at the end of the business day today to comply with Mayor Kirk Caldwell’s emergency “stay-at-home” order.
+Fabric Mart temporarily closed its Oahu retail store at the end of today’s business day to comply with Mayor Kirk Caldwell’s emergency “stay-at-home” order.

 Demand for fabric has been high, with long lines outside the door, as the public looks for fabric masking materials in response to the ongoing coronavirus pandemics.